 Through Syrian Touches, we present you with handicrafts made by Syrian women who have turned their hardships into opportunities and their tribulations into triumphs."

-Sawsan Kassab holds a diploma in electrical engineering and is also a talented crochet artisan.
-She started learning her craft when she was 12 years old, inspired by her mother’s beautiful hand-made clothes created for Sawsan and her brothers.
+One of the craftswomen at the "Syrian Touches" project holds a diploma in electrical engineering and is also a talented crochet artisan.
+She started learning her craft when she was 12 years old, inspired by her mother’s beautiful hand-made clothes created for her and her brothers.

-When she began, Sawsan focused her creative energy on designing and crocheting mobile phone cases, but soon responded to changing market trends by shifting her designs to weaving shawls and scarves.
+When she began, she focused her creative energy on designing and crocheting mobile phone cases but soon responded to changing market trends by shifting her designs to weaving shawls and scarves.
 Her products are produced in various sizes to suit different age groups of women, each one taking 6-8 hours to produce, using wool of all kinds and colors.